-    So, it’s a reminder.
-Don’t let this happen to you.
-Pick anything that interests you and stick to it till you learn the trade at least.
-And then you’ll find your way.
-Don’t wake up after 30.
-It’s too late.
-Do whatever you’ve to do right now.
+So, it is a reminder.
+Do not let this happen to you.
+Pick anything that interests you and stick with it till you learn the trade, and then you will find your way.
+It is too late to wake up after 30; do whatever you have to do right now.

-So, what should you do if you’re starting your career right now?
+So, what should you do if you are starting your career right now?

 Getting a perfect career immediately after coming out of graduation is a myth.
 You better bust it.